Odawara District

 Do you love your companion?

 “No. I mean—” Who asked the question?
 Not Sensei.
 The branch president at the MTC asked the question.
 Every Sunday.
 What a dumb question.
 At least he didn’t want to kill him.
 Now, Peterson—Thackeray knew he didn’t love Peterson.
-Knew it for a fact.
 But he didn’t hate him anymore.
 He didn’t want to go through his mission hating anybody.

 “Yes.”

-“He’s never seen a gaijin before,” apologized the embarrassed mother.
+“He’s never seen a real gaijin before,” apologized the embarrassed mother.
 Thackeray smiled disarmingly.
 He wasn’t tired anymore.
 He breathed deeply, filled his chest with the hot musty air.
 He felt like he’d escaped.
 Escaped from what?
-From Jensen?
 The feeling didn’t make sense.
-He respected Kempner, he liked Tuckett, but the almost irrational fear that he might never leave Kunitachi had kept him awake late through the long, wet nights.
-When the transfer came he almost cried.
+He respected Kempner.
+He liked Tuckett.
+But the irrational fear that he’d never leave Kunitachi kept him awake late into the long, wet nights.
+When the transfer came, he almost cried.

-The train crossed a tall, narrow bridge.
-Below, glittering currents of water cut shallow gullies in the wash.
+The train crossed a long bridge.
+The glittering currents cut shallow gullies into the wash.
 A broad concrete levee lined the banks.
 Old men dangled fishing lines in the water.
 Children played in the hot sun.

-Peterson and Bennett once spent an evening bitching about “bratty Japanese kids.”
-Chadwick told him, “Parents indulge their preschool children.
+Peterson and Bennett had once spent an evening bitching about “bratty Japanese kids.”
+Chadwick explained, “Parents indulge their preschool children.
 It’s like they’re giving their kids a happy childhood before they get chomped up by the educational system.
 I think it’s kind of the same thing with missions.
 The church gives us this brief respite before we get chomped up by life.”

-“It’s not much of a respite to me,” Thackeray argued.
+“It’s not much of a respite to me,” Thackeray had argued.

 “How can it be anything else?
 What do we do but eat, sleep, read a few scriptures, proselyte a few contacts, mirf around on P-days?
 No taxes.
 No girls.
-I don’t have to worry about what I’ll do tomorrow, or next week.
+I don’t worry about what I’ll do tomorrow or next week.
 It’s all in the book.”
-Chadwick paused and smiled.
+Chadwick smiled.
 “It’s a wonderful life, Thackeray.
-I hope you realize that before it’s too late.”
+I hope you figure that out before it’s too late.”

 Maybe, Chadwick.
 Maybe.

-“Look, Mama!”
+“Look!”
 A boy stood up on the seat next to his mother and pointed out the window.
-The peak of Mount Fuji jutted just above the mountains.
+The peak of Mount Fuji jutted above the mountains.
 Wrapped in clouds.
 White like heaven.
 Then it was gone.
 Through the windows across the aisle he could see the ocean.

 Elder Taylor was standing in the middle of the station plaza, waving, when Thackeray pushed through the turnstiles.
 At first, he thought Taylor was waving to him.
-But then he saw the girl skipping toward them.
+But then he saw the girl.
 She was looking back at Taylor.
 By the time he realized she wasn’t looking where she was going, it was too late.

 “Hey!”
 Thackeray dropped his suitcases.

 The girl grabbed his shoulders before he lost balance.
-“I’m sorry, I’m sorry,” she said.
-She bowed again, straightened and said, “You must be Taylor Choro’s new companion.”
+“I’m sorry, I’m sorry,” she said, bowing with each “sorry.”
+Then she straightened.
+“You must be Taylor Choro’s new companion.”

 “Yeah,” said Thackeray.